Top Ice Skating Spots in Banff and Area

 Two Jack is usually the smoothest of the two and can be so clear that you see through the ice all the way to the lake floor!
 We love Two Jack so much because it has a wider 360-degree view of the mountains.
 Fun fact: stick around till nightfall to stargaze on a clear day!
 Two Jack Lake is one of the best spots nearest Banff town for astrophotography!

 If you have some extra time, don’t forget to drive to Lake Minnewanka as well.
-Minnewanka is THE biggest lake in all of Banff so it will never fully freeze but you might just be lucky enough to find a large patch of flat ice near the boathouse.
-Either way, it doesn’t hurt to check it out if you’re just minutes away!
-The drive is incredibly scenic and the view is gorgeous even if you don’t get the opportunity to strap on your skates.
+Minnewanka is THE biggest lake in all of Banff so it will never fully freeze but lucky for us, it’s so immense that it freezes a little later in the winter months and you’ll be able to find a smooth patch to skate on.
+The snow almost never sticks on this massive frozen lake!

 Though this area does not consist of one grand lake but a series of smaller, shallow bodies of water, Vermillion is a much quieter place to skate compared to the others I list.
 It definitely gives a feel of multiple rinks separated by trees and pond weeds, making it feel more intimate.
 Vermillion Lakes Road extends quite far west along Bow River so you can find a spot all to your group and feel like there’s no one else around.
 Vermillion is also a very open area so you’ll find that the ice will tend to be smoother with less snow piled on top.
 And you really can’t beat a view like this!